acmeproducts/perf/core-ui-release-plan.md

 #### Gate status — Ready ✅
 - **Data reset:** Confirmed.
 Existing triage artifacts are disposable test assets, so engineers can overwrite them while introducing the canonical action schema.
 - **QA capacity:** Confirmed.
-QA has committed to running the bundled checklist (baseline regression + paradigm parity) as soon as the single PR is posted.
+QA has committed to running the bundled checklist in smaller passes, green-lighting each PR before the next one opens.
-- **Single-PR plan:** Confirmed.
-All B1–B5 bundles will land together in one PR titled “Core-first UI bundle (B1–B5)” per this plan.
+- **Incremental plan:** Confirmed.
+All B1–B5 bundles will land as serial PRs, each rebased onto the latest `main` before the tester touches it.
 - **Checklist owner:** Confirmed.
 QA leadership accepted ownership of the checklist deliverable and is tracking it alongside the release test plan.